 Prior to entering the Cannabis Cultivation Facility, vehicles would be required to pass through a security barrier manned by security personnel housed within a single-storey gatehouse.
 HGVs, for example, would be held at the gatehouse for security checks ahead of registration and then granted access into the facility.

-The facility would deliver a range of employment opportunities for the community, with some available in Phase 1 of the scheme, such as with security and ground maintenance roles.
-Once built, the development would unlock a significant number of quality technical jobs for Islanders that have been trained and have the qualifications in the relevant fields.
-These employment opportunities would include botanists, technicians, security personnel, maintenance roles, and office positions.
+The facility would deliver a range of employment opportunities for the community, with some available in Phase 1 of the scheme, such as security, administration, and ground maintenance roles.
+Once fully built, the development would unlock a significant number of quality technical jobs for Islanders that have been trained and have the qualifications in the relevant fields.
+These employment opportunities would include botanists, technicians, security personnel, maintenance roles, marketing and communications, and office positions.

 Alongside the delivery of high tech, quality jobs, there will also be opportunities for local businesses during the construction phase, who will work in tandem with industry specialists.
 Once operational, there will be further supply chain opportunities across a range of contracts from non-specialist equipment supply to site operations and maintenance.